moonbitlang/moonbit-docs/moonbit-docs/docs/examples/segment-tree2/index.md

 ## Conclusion

-With this, we have a segment tree that supports interval modifications and is much more functional!
+With this, we have a segment tree that supports range modifications and is much more functional!

 In the next lesson, we’ll add multiplication support to the segment tree and explore some use cases for immutable segment trees.
 Stay tuned!